You may wish to see an introductory page first.

 People living near the Black Sea walls

-While the area of the harbour is full of cafès and restaurants, the streets next to these maritime walls are rather grim and the people who live there are not accustomed to seeing people taking pictures.
-They often volunteered to be photographed and I felt I had to show I am not interested only in falling stones, but in human beings too.
-If any Sinope reader of this page knows the proud father portrayed above, I will be glad to send a high resolution image of his portrait.
+While the area of the harbour is full of cafès and restaurants, the streets next to the maritime walls are rather grim and the people who live there are not accustomed to seeing people taking pictures.
+They often volunteered to be photographed and I felt I had to show I was not interested only in crumbling stones, but in human beings too.

 Fortifications at the entrance of Sinope